seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

     been the most recent stack allocation that is still live, or the results are undefined.
-It is possible to allocate additional stack space after an argument allocation and before its call site, but it must be cleared off with :ref:`llvm.stackrestore
+It is possible to allocate additional stack space after an argument allocation and before its call site, but it must be cleared off with :ref:`llvm37.stackrestore
     <int_stackrestore>`.

     See :doc:`InAlloca` for more information on how to use this